 Protein: Consumption Leading To Match Week

-Another important macronutrient that professional football players must consume is protein.
+Another important macronutrient that professional soccer players must consume is protein.
 Protein helps the body by creating new tissue within the body, including muscle, and the repair of old or damaged tissue.
 Please see below information on protein as supplied by FIFA (2010):

 Protein Rich Foods – 10g Protein is Provided by